vitoremanuellds/pdf-scaffold/README.md

 If one of the properties is not set on the consctructor, then it is not applied to the component.

+The SStyle instance provides a Merge method, used to get the properties defined in another instance of SStyle use it if that property is not defined in itself.
+This method then returns the resulting SStyle.

+We can define a name to the SStyle as well.
+This is going to be used by other components to reference the style placed inside the styles properties inside the SDocument.

 ### SAlignment, SUnderline and SPositionType

 These enumerations are used to declare some predefined aspects of a component: